thaoha-agilityio/react-training/big-practice/README.md

 - Unit test coverage should be greater than 80%
 - Apply React query for fetching data
-- App zustand for state management
+- Apply zustand for state management
 - Can use a react component lib
 - Score from lighthouse tools from 95 or higher